jmoyou2011/Data_analyis_FIT_course/README.md

 # Data_analyis_FIT_course
-This was course focus on data analytics using python and jupyter notebook.
+The IPython notebooks was done for a course focused on data analytics using python and jupyter notebook.